ADD CONDITION

 Dosage and Administration

-If your child is under 5 years old, it’s important to consult a doctor before giving them this medication.
-Always follow your healthcare provider's advice to ensure safe and effective use.
+For children under 5 years old, it’s important to consult a doctor before using this medication.
+Always follow their guidance to ensure safety and effectiveness.

 What to Avoid

-Always prioritize your health and safety by following these guidelines closely.
+Always prioritize your health and safety by being aware of these signs and taking appropriate action.

 Side Effects

-If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it's important to consult a doctor, as these could indicate a serious issue.
-Additionally, if your cough persists for more than a week, recurs, or is accompanied by fever, rash, or a persistent headache, seek medical advice, as these may also signal a serious condition.
+If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it's important to consult a doctor, as these could indicate a serious condition.
+Additionally, if your cough persists for more than a week, recurs, or is accompanied by fever, rash, or a persistent headache, seek medical advice.

-You should stop using the medication and contact a doctor if your sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that persists or worsens.
-Before using this medication, consult your doctor if you have a chronic cough related to smoking, asthma, or emphysema, or if your cough is accompanied by excessive mucus.
+You should also stop using the medication if your sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that worsens.
+Before using this medication, talk to your doctor if you have a chronic cough related to smoking, asthma, or emphysema, or if your cough comes with excessive mucus.

 Warnings and Precautions